PalakYadav-0910/RestAssuredAPITesting/README.md

 * How To Retrieve/Query Request Specification
 * Send XML Data As Payload In Request | Validate XML response
 * What is JSON | Create JSON Object Using Java Map
+* Create JSON Array Using JSON Object and List
 *